AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 ## Enabling Dynamic Media {#enabling-dynamic-media}

 [Dynamic media](https://www.adobe.com/solutions/web-experience-management/dynamic-media.html) is disabled by default.
-To take advantage of dynamic media features, you need to enable dynamic media by using the **dynamicmedia** run mode as you would, for example, **publish** run mode.
+To take advantage of Dynamic Media features, you need to enable dynamic media by using the **[!UICONTROL dynamicmedia]** run mode as you would, for example, **[!UICONTROL publish]** run mode.
 Before enabling, make sure to review the [technical requirements.](/help/sites-deploying/technical-requirements.md#requirements-for-aem-dynamic-media-add-on)

 >[!NOTE]
 >